georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/goto/README.md

 }]
 ```

-If the `zoomLevel` option is set, the map is also zoomed to the givn zoom level.
+If the `zoomLevel` option is set, the map is also zoomed to the given zoom level.
 By default, `zoomLevel` is not set, which means the map gets paned only.